 - Incentives to keep the 3 doctors at Murambinda

 - Stocks of mealie meal, sugar, rice and cooking oil 4 times a year for staff to help them to feed their families

 - Money to help to upgrade infection control and provide PPE for staff in the COVID 19 pandemic

-- The next phase of installing solar power for all departments of the Hospital
+- We are soon to seek donations for the next phase of installing solar power for all departments of the Hospital

 - We also aim to help renew and enlarge the Waiting Mothers Shelter